liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

 #### Parameters encoding

-This is something often forgotten: there is a difference between URL and query (i.e. request parameters) encoding.
-Most illustrative difference is how a space character is encoded.
-When space character is part of the URL path, it is encoded as `%20`; when it is part of the query it is encoded as plus sign (`+`).
+Although often forgotten, there is a difference between URL encoding and query (i.e. request parameters) encoding.
+An  illustrative example of this is the difference in how the space character is encoded.
+When the space character is part of the URL path, it is encoded as `%20`; when it is part of the query it is encoded as plus sign (`+`).

-Furthermore, all rules for encoding international (non-ascii) characters applies.
-As portal works in UTF-8 mode, parameter values has to be encoded as UTF-8 values.
+Furthermore, all of these rules for encoding apply to international (non-ascii) characters, as well.
+As portal works in UTF-8 mode, parameter values must be encoded as UTF-8 values.
 However, the portal itself is not responsible for decoding request URLs and request parameter values to UTF-8.
-This task is done by web-server layer (Tomcat, Apache...).
-When accessing services through JSON-RPC, encoding parameters to UTF-8 is not enough - we need to send the encoding type in `Content-Type` header, too.
+This task is done by the web-server layer (Tomcat, Apache, etc.).
+When accessing services through JSON-RPC, encoding parameters to UTF-8 is not enough - we also need to send the encoding type in a Content-Type header (e.g. `Content-Type : "text/plain; charset=utf-8"`).

-For example, let's pass the value "Супер" ("Super" in cyrillic) to some JSON Web Service method.
+For example, let's pass the value "&#1057;&#1091;&#1087;&#1077;&#1088;" ("Super" in cyrillic) to some JSON Web Service method.
 This name first has to be converted to UTF-8 (resulting in array of 10 bytes) and then encoded for URLs or request parameters.
 The resulting value is the string: `%D0%A1%D1%83%D0%BF%D0%B5%D1%80` that can be passed to our service method.
-When received, this value is first going to be translated to an array of 10 bytes (URL decoded) and then converted to UTF-8 string of 5 original characters.
+When received, this value is first going to be translated to an array of 10 bytes (URL decoded) and then converted to a UTF-8 string of the 5 original characters.

 #### Sending files as arguments